maltesie/bridge2/README.md

 This tab contains additional computational plugins that aim to produce plots on statistical properties of interactions in MD simulations or to further visualize centrality measures.

+### Portable save files

+Bridge2 can save and reopen an analysis in a .baf file.
+Those files contain all initial computations results and are independent of the analyzed data files.

 ## Copyright notice and disclaimer